Project-Muteki/Peanut-GB/README.md

 ### Writing to LCD framebuffer will not update the LCD

 This is seen on W55SA7101-based boards.
 These boards don't have DMA-backed framebuffer.
 Calling `_BitBlt` manually on these boards is necessary to actually update the LCD.

+### Board-specific multi-press behavior

+There doesn't seem to be a standard way of handling the input events, specifically when it comes to handling multiple simultaneous key presses. i.MX233 and W55SA7101 boards use the `key_code0` and `key_code1` fields and therefore are limited to only 2 simultaneous key presses.
+There's also no release event so one needs to track the repeat press events to simulate the key-down and key-up event.
+S3C24xx-based boards (except HP Prime) adds release events, but does not populate `key_code1`, and HP Prime uses an extended event format that lays out up to 8 simultaneous presses.